ethereum-optimism/optimism/specs/rollup-node-p2p.md

       override any previous chain, until the final L2 chain can be reproduced from L1 data.

 A `res > 0` response code should not be accepted.
-The result code is helpful for debugging, but the client should regard any error like any any other unanswered request, as the responding peer cannot be trusted.
+The result code is helpful for debugging, but the client should regard any error like any other unanswered request, as the responding peer cannot be trusted.

 ----